 Obviously, the major advantage of going for shoes over boots is their lighter weight.
 This makes even more sense in the prime hiking seasons, from late spring through to early autumn.
 Experienced hillwalkers often ditch their heavier gear for minimalist options once winter starts winding down.
-Once the sun's out, even the best walking boots aren't immune to overheating.
+Once the sun's out, even super breathable lightweight walking boots aren't immune to overheating.
 And nobody wants hot feet!

 Another oft-quoted bit of walkers’ wisdom – ‘One pound on your feet equals five pounds on your back’.
 This rule of thumb was (supposedly) developed by Sir Edmund Hillary and fellow climbers training for the 1953 Everest expedition.
 It’s a sage bit of advice, still repeated by some of the greatest exponents of ‘fast and light’ backpacking.